Strange question, maybe, maybe not.

 The strong belief I have that happiness is a decision does not preclude any of the constantly varying emotional states that wander in and out of my psyche; rather happiness is a constant, a grounding, an undercurrent on which emotions appear and disappear, like the clouds in the sky.
 One of the obstacles to achieving a state of happiness is the belief that happiness is a feeling.
 A confusion which permeates two other decisions which are often confused with feelings for many of us: Love and Faith.

-My non sequitur reply to my friend’s question encompasses in four words what I consider to underlie the wisdom of happiness taught to me by a man earnestly in pursuit of a happiness which was eluding him, causing him to walk away from his ordination as a Catholic priest, to search for his own happiness by teaching young students like me what he was learning about happiness.
+what I consider to underlie the wisdom of happiness.
+I learned from a man earnestly in pursuit of a happiness which was eluding him,.
+And caused him to walk away from his ordination as a Catholic priest, to search for his own happiness by teaching young students like me what he was learning about happiness.
 His name is John Bradshaw.

 Frequently quoting Santayana’s short poem or warning as it seemed to me back then,

 Most people live their lives in the basement of a three story house

 John Bradshaw taught me an invaluable lesson about happiness at a time in my life of great, deep and painful unhappiness and it is this.

 If you want to be happy, then act as if you are, take time to …LOOK at that tree!”